Associate Professor, Pharmacy

 Current research includes 2 main strands: 1: Application of computational modelling and simulation techniques in pharmacy and pharmaceutical technology to improve processes and practice, including pharmacokinetic and dissolution modelling 2: Clinically relevant drug development and delivery to special populations.

-She has been PI on 2 clinical trials, and is lead PI of the Clinical Pharmacokinetics research group (http://pharmacy.tcd.ie/research/clinical_pharm.php).
+She is lead PI of the Clinical Pharmacokinetics research group (http://pharmacy.tcd.ie/research/clinical_pharm.php).

 She is involved in several international collaborations, with relevance to access to medicines and personalised medicines.
 Research outputs have resulted in peer reviewed publications, invited presentations at national and international level, partaking in national policy submission groups, and tangible outputs in the form of changes to medicines dosing policy and software development.
 Research funding sources include IRCSET, the Meath Foundation, Pharmaceutical Industry.